speedcom/speedcom.github.io/_posts/2017-07-04-competition-with-cloud.markdown

 * **Scaleway** - *dedicated ARM-Based cloud platform (IaaS) created by [Online.net][online.net]*

 ![][multi-data-center-clusters]
+*Arrow shows the direct of sending replicas in real-time (from e24cloud cluster to Scaleway)*

 ## A bit about JustinDB
+[JustinDB][justindb] is a distributed NoSQL key-value database.
+It's written entirely in **Scala** (both object oriented and functional programming language with strong static type system) but what actually allows db to breathe is **Akka** (implementation of **Actor Model** on top of JVM).
+If you would like to know more about making the decision about tooling read this post: [JustinDB - why Scala and Akka?][why-scala-akka].

+Every single data is identifiable by using **immutable keys**.
+Based on them and modified version of **Consistent Hashing** algorithm all requests (write/read) are partitioned (read also as redistributed) between cluster nodes.
+Such cluster is a typical P2P system (nodes communicate each other constantly to know the state of the cluster).
+All nodes are equal (they do the same job/has same role) - we have masterless environment.

+![][partitioning]
+*Partitioning.
+All requests are redistributed between nodes based on data identificator*.

+## Provisioned clusters

 [justindb-next-competition]: http://speedcom.github.io/dsp2017/2017/05/20/justindb-next-competition.html
 [contest-with-cloud]: https://chmurowisko.pl/konkurs-z-chmura